garethky/PrusaSlicerPressureAdvanceCalibration/README.md

 ## How does it tell where the test object is in the GCode?

-The comment `;AFTER_LAYER_CHANGE` in the printers gcode is used as the start of the object.
-By default this is a comment that notes the layer z.
-If you have custom code here, put the comment at the end of the block.
+The comment `;LAYER_CHANGE` in the gcode is used as the start of the object.
+This comment is emitted by Prusa Slicer.
+Alternately you can include the comment `;START_GCODE_END` at the every end of the 'Start G-code' block and that will be used instead.

 The comment `; Filament-specific end gcode` marks the spot where the object has finished.
 This is found in the Filament specific gcode.

-Both of these comments are defaults in Prusa slicer and should be there, unless you removed them.
+This is the default in Prusa slicer and should be there, unless you removed it.

 ## Do I need a specific test model to slice?